chancy23/liri-node-app/README.md

       * Language of the movie.
       * Plot of the movie.
       * Actors in the movie.
-        * Screenshot of command and output: "../screenshots/movieThis_screenshot.png".
+        * Screenshot of command and output: [Click here to view screenshot](screenshots/movieThis_screenshot.png)

    * If the user doesn't type a movie in (input is undefined), the program will output data for the movie 'Mr. Nobody.'
     * Screenshot of command and output: [Click here to view screenshot](screenshots/movieThis_blank_screenshot.png)